kriscoleman/hotelbookingchallenge/README.md

 ## Expectations:
 The purpose of this exercise is get a glimpse of how you think about a problem, what design tradeoffs you consider, and how you translate that design into code.
-After submitting the exercise to code@bravoLT.com, it will be reviewed by Bravo LT engineers.
+After submitting the exercise, it will be reviewed by engineers.
 There is no set deadline for this exercise, but for the sake of your own time please limit yourself to a few hours.
 You will not be disqualified if your implementation is incomplete or contains flaws.
 If that is the